 Whether this is a family's first international move or their fifth, children simply want to feel accepted and safe in their new surroundings.
 Parents generally feel that asking their teens to move abroad creates a more stressful situation than asking younger children.
-The truth is, younger children often feel just as strongly about a move without having the words to fully express what is going on inside.
+The truth is, younger children often feel just as apprehensive about a move without having the words to fully express their feelings

 Children of all ages need life to normalise quickly when they arrive, so parents must be ready to hit the ground running upon arrival.
 School is one of the quickest ways to bring some normalcy to life after a big move.
 One World International School (OWIS) encourages parents and children to visit their new school shortly after arrival to help establish a consistent daily routine.